goreleaser/goreleaser/www/content/ci.md

 In this example we're creating a new release every time a new tag is pushed.
 See [Using Encrypted Resources](https://cloud.google.com/cloud-build/docs/securing-builds/use-encrypted-secrets-credentials) for how to encrypt and base64-encode your github token.

+The clone that the build uses [has no tags](https://issuetracker.google.com/u/1/issues/113668706), which is why we must explicitly run git tag $TAG_NAME (note that $TAG_NAME is only set when your build is triggered by a "push to tag".)
+This will allow goreleaser to create a release with that version, but it won't be able to build a proper changelog containing just the messages from the commits since the prior tag.

 ```yml
 steps: